 It wasn’t much, but it was a start.
 Fast forward to today and that directory is filling up pretty quick!

-- Creating folder #4 (DNT) was awesome, because it meant that I now had a manager!
+Creating this folder was awesome because it meant that I now had a manager!
 Woo hoo!
 (I have a feeling this list is going to contain a lot of exclamation points)

 This label in particular was actually really great in terms of what they stood for.
 They only sign artists that create ‘positive’ , ‘thought provoking’ or otherwise empowering music which was refreshing.
 The people are great, what they stand for is great, but as I was reading through pages and pages of contracts, I was reminded of why I am an entrepreneur to begin with.
 Ownership and creative freedom.